lumalisan/gif-expert-vite/README.md

 ## 🤖 Features
 - Use of the giphy.com API to search for GIFs.
+- Use of Tailwind CSS to style every component.
 - Use of TypeScript for typing and code organization.
 - Use of GitHub Actions for CI.